-The Headteacher may cancel a suspension or permanent exclusion that has already begun, or one that has not yet begun, but only where it has not yet been reviewed by the governing body.
+The Headteacher may cancel a suspension or permanent exclusion that has already begun, or one that has not yet begun, but only where it has not yet been reviewed by the Governing Body.
 Where there is a cancellation:

-- The parents governing body and LA will be notified without delay. - Where relevant, any social worker and VSH will be notified without delay. - The notification must provide the reason for the cancellation. - The governing body's duty to hold a meeting and consider reinstatement ceases. - Parents will be offered the opportunity to meet with the Headteacher to discuss the cancellation, which will be arranged without delay. - The pupil will be allowed back in school without delay. - Any days spent out of school as a result of any exclusion, prior to the cancellation, will count towards the maximum of 45 school days permitted in any school year.

-A permanent exclusion cannot be cancelled if the pupil has already been excluded for more than 45 school days in a school year or if they will have been so by the time the cancellation takes effect.
+- The parents/carers, Governing Body and LA will be notified without delay - Where relevant, any social worker and VSH will be notified without delay - The notification must provide the reason for the cancellation - The Governing Body's duty to hold a meeting and consider reinstatement ceases - Parents/carers will be offered the opportunity to meet with the Headteacher to discuss the cancellation, which will be arranged without delay - The pupil will be allowed back in school without delay - Any days spent out of school as a result of any exclusion, prior to the cancellation, will count towards the maximum of 45 school days permitted in any school year. - A permanent exclusion cannot be cancelled if the pupil has already been excluded for more than 45 school days in a school year or if they will have been so by the time the cancellation takes effect.